If you’re being plagued by cold calls, what can you do to stop nuisance them? There are steps you can take. Read on to find out more.

 If a company cold calls you, it must display its number.
 They aren’t able to withhold their number.
 This was introduced in April 2016.
 It applies even if the call centre is based overseas.

 This should mean it’s easier to report a company that’s cold calling you, as you will be able to pass their number onto the Information Commissioner.
-However – as I found out – it won’t help if the company ‘spoofs’ the number so you’re not given the genuine number it’s called from.
+However – as I mentioned above – it won’t help if the company ‘spoofs’ the number so you’re not given the genuine number it’s called from.

 Don’t give permission to call

 SAVVY TIP: You can ask companies to supply a copy of information that they hold about you.
-It’s called a ‘subject access request’ and it means the company has to give you copies of paper or computer based records they hold.
-It can cost up to £10 for this data.
+It’s called a ‘subject access request’ and it means the company has to give you copies of paper or computer based records they hold..
 Find out how to request your personal data on the Information Commissioner’s website.

 Use call blocking technology